 IU faculty and staff frequently inquire about university policies regarding contacts with elected officials and political activities.
 These policies are posted here to facilitate ready access.
-Some of them also can be found on pages 158 to 161 in the Indiana University Academic Handbook.
+Some of them also can be found in the Academic, Faculty & Students section of the Indiana University Policies webpage.

 In order to maintain professional working relationships with public officials and keep our IU messages coherent and effective, the Office of Government Relations requires that all university departments and units contact the office prior to any written or verbal communications with public officials relative to university-based interests.